JiaYi-Gallium369/Journal/README.md

 # Jia Yi's Portfolio

 Welcome to my portfolio!
-Here you'll find a collection of my projects in software development, graphic design and content creation.
+Here you'll find a collection of my projects in software development, design and content creation.

 ## Software Development Projects